numaproj/numaflow/docs/user-guide/sources/sqs.md

 Messages from all configured queues are merged without a cross-queue ordering guarantee.
 Origin is on every SQS message; see [Source Queue Origin](#source-queue-origin).

+#### Read and Failure Behavior

+Every queue is polled concurrently, and a read returns as soon as any queue has messages.
+A slow or empty queue never holds back messages already received from the others.
+If a queue answers after the read has returned, its messages are held and served on the next read rather than waiting out their visibility timeout.

+Receive failures are handled per queue.
+A failing queue does not discard messages already received from healthy queues, and a transient error (a throttle, for example) is retried on subsequent reads.
+Only when one queue fails ten consecutive receives does the source stop, so the pod restarts and every queue URL is resolved again.
+Until then, the remaining queues keep flowing.

 ## Apply the Configuration

 Apply the pipeline specification: